 The reality is there are probably more similarities than differences!

 It is not often related to whether your clinician is a physiotherapist or osteopath, but more their individual experience and training.
 I would always advise you to research your therapist before you see them or call their clinic to find out more information.

-Our ‘meet the team‘ page on our website provides information about our physiotherapists, but we are always happy to speak to you before you book to ensure you see the right therapist.
-This will help to ensure you find the best therapist for your specific problem.
+Francesco Contiero and Chris Myers are both dual trained physiotherapists and osteopaths and provide the ‘best of both’ approaches.
+At Complete we are always happy to speak to you before you book to answer any questions.
+This will help to ensure you find the right therapist for your specific problem.